-- 2.114 If a case is resolved within early consideration it should be closed under one of two closure codes, dependent on whether the case was ready for assessment or not. - Cases ready for assessment, but completed within the ECT, should be closed as 'general discretion resolution'.
-(Policy requirement) For example, our intervention secures the apology a complainant wanted, but couldn't get themselves. - Cases which are not ready for assessment, where the ECT have resolved the complaint to the complainant's satisfaction should be closed as 'premature - resolution'.
+- 2.118 If a case is resolved within early consideration it should be closed under one of two closure codes, dependent on whether the case was ready for further consideration or not. - Cases ready for further consideration, but completed by the DR caseworker, should be closed as 'general discretion resolution'.
+(Policy requirement) For example, our intervention secures the apology a complainant wanted, but couldn't get themselves. - Cases which are not ready for further consideration, where the DR caseworker have resolved the complaint to the complainant's satisfaction should be closed as 'premature resolution'.
 (Policy requirement) For example, our contact with an organisation gets the complainant the outcome wanted, without the complainant completing the complaints process, or getting an MP referral.